Multiscale Modeling for Time-harmonic Maxwell equations with impedance boundary conditions in highly heterogeneous media: Numerical experiments

 To further interpret the numerical results, we first examine the electromagnetic field distribution from the perspective of a three-dimensional rods-in-air photonic crystal with randomly distributed high-contrast cubic inclusions, as illustrated in \cref{fig:highcon}-(a).
 The relative errors in the energy norm and the \( L^2 \) norm for \textbf{Model~1} are reported in \cref{fig:model4-con} and \cref{tab:random1}.
 In \textbf{Model~1}, we consider a random inclusion configuration, which is commonly adopted in multiscale methods as a benchmark for assessing robustness with respect to nonperiodic and highly heterogeneous coefficient distributions \cite{ye2024multiscale}.
-As shown in \cref{fig:model4-con}, even for a refined coarse mesh size \( H = 1/16 \), the relative error in the energy norm remains around \(20\%\).
-The classical CEM-GMsFEM \cite{chung2018} has been shown to be effective for problems featuring long, high-contrast channels, and the proposed method retains this capability.
+As shown in \cref{fig:model4-con}, even for a refined coarse mesh size \( H = 1/16 \), the relative error in the energy norm remains around \(20\%\). {Furthermore, the standard edge-element method on coarse meshes does not exhibit clear convergence behavior, as indicated by the nearly flat error blue curves.
+In contrast, the proposed CEM-GMsFEM method demonstrates stable convergence and substantially improved accuracy when the oversampling size is chosen as $m=4$.} The classical CEM-GMsFEM \cite{chung2018} has been shown to be effective for problems featuring long, high-contrast channels, and the proposed method retains this capability.
 In general, the relative errors measured in the \( L^2 \) norm are approximately one order of magnitude smaller than those in the energy norm.
 In particular, for \( m = 3 \) and \( m = 4 \), the proposed method achieves a relative \( L^2 \)-error of approximately \(0.4\%\).